 The 787-10 is being flown to Tokyo Narita, Osaka, Perth, and more, so to keep things simple I’ll probably fly it between Tokyo and Singapore for 43,000 KrisFlyer miles one-way.

 Gulf Air is another airline that’s trying to reinvent themselves, and they’ll shortly begin service with their first 787.
 Gulf Air chose Apex Suites for their 787s, which is one my favorite business class seats, and only otherwise available on Japan Airlines, Korean Air, and Oman Air.

 I should have redeemed American AAdvantage miles for this, as they had a partnership until April 30.
-I even posted a reminder that people should book before the deadline.
 Yet clearly I’m completely incompetent, because when I phoned up American the agents couldn’t see the space anymore, and I thought to myself how annoying it was that they couldn’t do their jobs properly… then I realized it was already May 1.
 Gah!

 I guess the next best option is a paid business class ticket out of Colombo (if anyone knows of other good paid fares, please let me know).

 Malaysia’s new A350 first class

 Malaysia Airlines recently began operating the A350, which they’re using to replace the A380.
 Their first class doesn’t look that great, which is to say that they’re using a modified business class seat for the cabin.
 However, I’m curious to test it out, and see how first class is holding up, especially as it has been years since I’ve reviewed their A380 first class.